jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ### Attachment

-After the list of Animals, GroupLots, and Products as well as any Statements that apply to the whole CVI, there can be any Attachment elements.
+After the list of `Animal`s, `GroupLot`s, and `Product`s as well as any `Statements` that apply to the whole CVI, there can be any `Attachment` elements.
 These would be things that get stapled to the paper CVI.
 In the digital world they are “files” in some well-known format.
-These are commonly PDF documents, Excel spreadsheets, etc. The data that would when saved to disk be a “file” are encoded in a Binary element at the very end of the eCVI.
-The Attachment element has an xs:IDREF attribute AttachmentRef that contains the ID of the attachment Binary element.
-The rest of the Attachment element is there to tell the receiver what the attachment _is_.
+These are commonly PDF documents, Excel spreadsheets, etc. The data that would when saved to disk be a “file” are encoded in a `Binary` element at the very end of the eCVI.
+The `Attachment` element has an `xs:IDREF` attribute `AttachmentRef` that contains the `ID` of the attachment `Binary` element.
+The rest of the `Attachment` element is there to tell the receiver what the attachment _is_.

-The require attribute DocType tells the type of information in the attachment.
+The require attribute `DocType` tells the type of information in the attachment.
 Allowed values are: “Scanned Paper CVI”, “Scanned Test Chart”, “PDF CVI”, “PDF Test Chart”, and “Other.”
-The mime type of the file itself will be included in the Binary element.
+The mime type of the file itself will be included in the `Binary` element.
 There is a bit of naming redundancy here.
 Because images of regulatory paperwork are so commonly shared as PDF documents, the names PDF CVI and PDF Test Chart are used.
 Any of these may typically be in Adobe PDF files.
 The